PiggyPot/modulr/README.md

 # Modulr

+WIP - NOT YET READY TO USE.
 Elixir wrapper for the Modulr API.

 ## Installation